-Thursday, July 30th - Class 6 - Key Activities (BMC-5) & Key Resources (BMC-6)
+Friday, August 5th - Class 6 - Key Activities (BMC-5) & Key Resources (BMC-6)

 Time Session 12:00 - 1:00 pm EDT Test Adobe Connect The online classrooms will be open for one hour prior to Team Updates.
 Log on during this time to test video, sound and troubleshoot technical issues.
-1:00 - 3:00 pm EDT Team updates Teams present their business model canvas in three concurrent tracks (break-out groups).
-Each team is allotted about 15 minutes for a critique of their customer discovery and business model canvas, specifically focused on Customer Segments and Value Propositions and Customer Relationships.
-3:00 - 3:30 pm EDT Discussion: Key Activities (BMC-5) and Key Resources (BMC-6) What resources do you need to scale and sustain your innovation?
+1:00 - 2:45 pm EDT Team updates Teams present their business model canvas in four concurrent tracks (break-out groups).
+Each team is allotted about 15 minutes for a discussion of the Team Progress Report - Search for a Sustainably Scalable Model - and a critique of their customer discovery and business model canvas, specifically focused on Customer Segments and Value Propositions and Customer Relationships.
+3:00 - 3:30 pm EDT Discussion (Whole Group): Key Activities (BMC-5) and Key Resources (BMC-6) What resources do you need to scale and sustain your innovation?
 How many people are needed to be considered at-scale?
 Who are they?
 Any hardware or software you need to buy?
 Any IP you need to license?
 How much money do you need to raise?
 When?
 Why?
 Importance of cash flows?
 When do you get paid vs. when do you pay others?
 3:30 - 4:00 pm EDT Mentor Meeting (Mentors only) This is an opportunity for mentors and the Teaching Team to check in.
 How is your Team progressing?
 How can we support one another?

-Assignment for Class 7 - Thursday, August 6th - Key Partners (BMC 7)
+Assignment for Class 7 - Friday, August 12th - Key Partners (BMC 7) & Distribution Channels (BMC-3)